 - Context-aware access ensures that employees have access only to assigned documents and resources.
 By default, members of each client team in the UpTeam Accelerator are denied access to any clients they are not assigned to

 - Structured privileged roles add another layer of confidence and authorization.
 Compliance and oversight are managed with complete transparency within the scope of our contracted client relationship.
 For example, your team leads have access credentials that individual line staff members do not.
 Similarly, our global infrastructure specialists have clear policies and guidelines separating who can access what.

 - Email security can be bolstered with customized rules such as using Secure/Multipurpose Internet Mail Extensions (S/MIME), as and when specific content is detected in email messages.

 - Two-factor authentication can be added to any access within Google G-suite document collaboration.

 - Single sign-on and 2FA together control access for AWS, Azure, Microsoft 365, and the like.

 Access Control policies and procedures

 Provisioning and revocation are formally managed for all services and systems.
-Using mechanisms SSO, password management, 2FA and more, we can verify monitor user legitimacy, and remove credentials/change access in a seamless and secure fashion.
+Using mechanisms SSO, password management, 2FA, and more, we can verify and monitor user legitimacy, and remove credentials/change access seamlessly and securely.